prashantkumarpro/frontend-dev-portfolio/README.md

 Awesome!

 ### **Question 4: What are semantic HTML elements, and why are they important?**
 "Semantic HTML elements are HTML tags that carry meaning and help define the structure of a webpage.
-Examples include <header>, <footer>, <article>, and <nav>.
+Examples include `<header>`, `<footer>`, `<article>`, and `<nav>`.
 These elements make websites more accessible, improve SEO, and make the code easier to maintain.
 Using semantic HTML helps search engines understand the content and improves the overall user experience."

 Great!
-Let’s continue with front-end interview practice.

 ### **Question 5: What is the difference between HTML and HTML5?**
 ### **HTML vs. HTML5**: